 No, we are not making millions for our work.

 This is probably the most frustrating question we get or people assume.
 Do we make money on some posts?
 Yes, some bloggers do take on sponsored opportunities and we do get compensated in free product or otherwise.
-However, no blogger I know is making millions and it is wrong to assume that every single blogger does.
+However, no blogger I know is making millions and it is wrong to assume that every single blogger does, and more than likely the ones that do have other income streams too, for instance, they might take their money they have earnt from their blog and use all of that money for investment opportunities like etf investing as just one example, allowing them to rake in larger figures every month.

 “There must be some type of rumor out there that it’s a get rich quick scheme.” – Mariam, The Petite Bijou